Eyes Without a Face (film): Legacy

 The film has influenced other European films since its initial release.
 Spanish director Jesús Franco created films throughout his career that were influenced by the film.
 Franco's first such film was the Spanish/French co-production Gritos en la noche (1962).
 Franco's version of the story concerns the efforts of a mad surgeon, Dr. Orloff, to reconstruct the face of his disfigured daughter Melissa.
 Inspector Edgar Tanner investigates Orloff using his girlfriend, Wanda Bronsky, as an undercover spy.
 Franco followed the film with several sequels to Gritos en la noche.
 He made one more film strongly influenced by the Franju film, Faceless (1988).
 Faceless has a similar plot involving beautiful women who are abducted by Dr. Flamand's (Helmut Berger) female assistant and kept hostage.
 The doctor uses the skin of the women to perform plastic surgery on his disfigured sister, but the experiments leave the victims mutilated and dead.
-The Italian film Atom Age Vampire (1961) was also influenced by Eyes Without a Face with a doctor attempting to take the faces of other women to repair his daughter's face.
+The Italian film Atom Age Vampire (1961) was also influenced by the film, with a scientist obsessed with restoring a scarred exotic dancer's face with a serum developed from the glands of murdered women.
 These homages are seen in the plot line of a police lieutenant who is investigating the circumstances behind the death of a young girl whose body has scars around the eyes.
 The lieutenant's investigation eventually leads him to a plastic surgery clinic, a similar plot motivation to Eyes Without a Face.
 The British film Corruption (1968), starring Peter Cushing, adds a new variation to the theme: a surgeon tries to restore his fiancée's beauty by repeatedly treating her with fluids extracted from the pituitary glands of murdered female victims.
 Spanish director Pedro Almodóvar has stated his film The Skin I Live In (2011), which features a mad scientist who performs skin grafts and surgeries on an unwilling victim, was heavily influenced by Eyes Without a Face.